AnakinHuang/AnakinHuang/README.md

 ## 🚀 About Me

-I'm a passionate software engineer and researcher with a strong foundation in computer science, currently pursuing my M.S. at the University of Rochester (GPA: 3.95/4.00).
+I'm a passionate software engineer and researcher with a strong foundation in computer science, currently pursuing my M.S. at the University of Rochester.
 My interests lie at the intersection of AI, machine learning, and systems development.
 I have a track record of developing innovative projects, from AI-powered platforms to distributed systems.

 ---